 While dentists provide services such as exams, cleanings, and fillings, you should see a specialist to care for your teeth’ delicate and intricate interiors.
 Endodontists receive training in pain management as part of earning their specialist degrees.

 Some people may even have their general dentist request to perform root canal therapy.
 Yes, a general dentist can perform this procedure.
 However, they don’t do these treatments nearly as frequently as endodontists.
 Additionally, they don’t get the education in pain management that endodontists get.
 Consequently, you are much less likely to experience discomfort with a professional endodontist providing your care.
 Therefore, you should find an endodontist when your dentist recommends an endodontic procedure, including root canal therapy.

 We work closely with local dentists to make the referral process simple through an online portal.
 This portal is one example of how we use technology to improve our services.
-Contact us at Innovative Endodontics to schedule your endodontic consultation or if you have questions about your insurance and our payment options.
+Contact us at Innovative Endodontics to schedule your endodontic consultation, we proudly serve patients in Summerville, SC, and the surrounding areas.
 Let us help change your mind about the reputation of root canals and other forms of endodontic treatment.